Soay123/SilverSatPersonalDevWork/README.md

   3. QWIIC Shim is is used for VDD
   - Thus 3.3 volts.
 (So 3.6 volts max)
   - `3.6/0.010` = `R` = `360 Ohm`
-  4. If 5.2v used for VDD, then you actually need at least a 520 ohm resistor
+  4. If 5v used for VDD, and 5.3v max, then you actually need at least a 530 ohm resistor

-4. If trying to measure above 3.6v some other means would be needed to step down the voltage.
+4. If trying to measure above 3.6v, then some other means would be needed to step down the voltage.

 - At first a voltage divider might seem like a good choice
   1. voltage dividers are not a good choice because the voltage varies like a circuit in parrell.